-Medical Insurers in Dubai are under no obligation to cover an individual’s pre-existing medical conditions (in Abu Dhabi this is not the case).
+Medical Insurers in Dubai are under no obligation to cover an individual's pre-existing medical conditions (in Abu Dhabi this is not the case).
 In fact, few individual health insurers around the world are required to cover pre-existing conditions and most do not do so.
-Akin to ‘buying claims’, insurers typically do not cover pre existing conditions simply because it is almost guaranteed that they will have to pay for medical bills and will most likely lose out on money.
-However in Dubai, three insurers (Allianz Worldwide Care, Bupa International and Interglobal) have reached out to those with pre-existing medical issues and now offer ‘Full Medical Underwriting’ (FMU).
+Akin to 'buying claims', insurers typically do not cover pre existing conditions simply because it is almost guaranteed that they will have to pay for medical bills and will most likely lose out on money.
+However in Dubai, three insurers (Allianz Worldwide Care, OIC-Bupa and Interglobal) have reached out to those with pre-existing medical issues and now offer 'Full Medical Underwriting' (FMU).
 To be able to benefit from this, an individual must provide additional medical information so that the insurer can assess the illness and decide if the pre-existing condition can be covered for an additional premium (premium loading).

-Allianz Worldwide Care have already provided the option to cover pre-existing conditions for some time but in 2012, Interglobal and Bupa International also introduced this option to their standard individual plans in Dubai.
+Allianz Worldwide Care have already provided the option to cover pre-existing conditions for some time but in 2012, Interglobal and OIC-Bupa also introduced this option to their standard individual plans in Dubai.
 This now means those moving to Dubai who suffer from asthma and respiratory issues will have an option to get their condition covered.
 However, this option will typically lead to a loading on the premium of 5-25% depending on the severity of the condition.

 Furthermore, the good news does not just extend to those with breathing conditions and the FMU process can be extended to cover a whole range of other conditions ranging from hypertension to high cholesterol and even Diabetes in some cases.

-Given that more than 50% of people over 50 suffer from some form of pre-existing condition that would typically be considered uninsurable, the advantage of FMU puts Allianz, Bupa and Interglobal in a good position to capture market share in Dubai.
+Given that more than 50% of people over 50 suffer from some form of pre-existing condition that would typically be considered uninsurable, the advantage of FMU puts Allianz, OIC-Bupa and Interglobal in a good position to capture market share in Dubai.
 Around a decade ago, the option to cover pre-existing conditions was rare, with only IHI Denmark regularly covering sufferers, but today in the global market there is now a long list of insurers willing to cover a pre-existing condition.